nick27g/NG/README.md

 While my education and experience has taught me a variety of skills for the Cybersecurity industry, I still have a lot to learn.
 In 2025, my goals are to become proficient in Microsoft Azure, Amazon Web Services, and Splunk.
 I am also studying to obtain my CCSP certification from ISC2.

-I am open to relocation and more than willing to work onsite.
-I look forward to connecting with you!

 ---